Tirta Empul

-Construction of the temple
+History

 Tirta Empul Temple was founded around a large water spring in 962 A.D. during the Warmadewa dynasty (10th-14th centuries).
 The name of the temple comes from the ground water source named "Tirta Empul".
 The spring is the source of the Pakerisan river.
 The temple is divided into three sections: Jaba Pura (front yard), Jaba Tengah (central yard) and Jeroan (inner yard).
 Jaba Tengah contains 2 pools with 30 showers which are named accordingly: Pengelukatan, Pebersihan and Sudamala dan Pancuran Cetik (poison).

 The temple is dedicated to Vishnu, another Hindu god name for the supreme consciousness Narayana.

 On a hill overlooking the temple, a modern villa was built for President Sukarno's visit in 1954.
 The villa is currently a rest house for important guests.

 Water quality

 For most of the time, Tirta Empul is believed as a source of clean water for ritual bathing.
 However, according to a Coconut Bali report in 2017, authorities were investigating reports of water pollution and health risk at Tirta Empul from Gianyar.